davidroberto/react-redux-clean-architecture-tdd-eda-vertical-slices/README.md

 <br />

 ### My Dev methodology using TDD: <a id="methodo"></a>
-1. Definition of the user story and scenario for the feature.
+1. Definition of the user story and scenarios for the feature.
 Example:
 - As a user, I want to create an exercise
 - Given no exercise is already created
 - When the exercise creation starts